snorkem/DaVinci_Resolve_Scripts/README.md

 ### "Could not import DaVinciResolveScript module"

 **From Resolve's menu:**
 - This shouldn't happen!
-Scripts use `resolve_utils.py` which handles module paths automatically
+Scripts handle module paths automatically
-- Try running `test_resolve_context` from Resolve's menu to diagnose
-- Make sure you copied `resolve_utils.py` along with other scripts
+- Make sure you copied all scripts to the Scripts folder (see installation instructions)

 **From terminal:**
 - Environment variables are not set correctly